Office Retail & eCommerce Platform Improved CSAT by 20%+ in 3 Months Across Geographies

 Dual-Site Delivery Expansion

 Expanded operations from a single Philippines-based delivery site to a 210-FTE dual-site model incorporating a second center in Kolkata, India — covering chat, email, and text-based support.
-This introduced geographic redundancy, broadened the available talent pool, and created a resilient delivery architecture capable of supporting ongoing eCommerce growth without single-point dependency.
+This introduced geographic redundancy, broadened the available talent pool, and created a resilient delivery architecture capable of supporting ongoing eCommerce growth without a single point of dependency.

 The Results: From Retention Risk to Scalable Retail eCommerce CX Stability

-- Improved Staffing Precision and Operational Commitment: Structured workforce planning improved staffing adherence and interval-level commitment percentage — reducing idle capacity during lean retail periods, minimizing missed staffing windows during peaks, and improving overall operational efficiency across the engagement.
+• Improved Staffing Precision and Operational Commitment: Structured workforce planning improved staffing adherence and interval-level commitment percentage — reducing idle capacity during lean retail periods, minimizing missed staffing windows during peak periods, and improving overall operational efficiency throughout the engagement.

 Key Insights for Office Retail & eCommerce Platforms